DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _TL TODO:_ `噛み砕こうとした標的もだ。`

 At that moment Rinne was holding Kai while flying.
-If the Behemoth would sprung at them, Rinne wouldn't be able to to escape up in time.
+If the Behemoth would have sprung at them, Rinne wouldn't have been able to to escape up in time.

-Carrying him made it impossible...
+Carrying him would have made it impossible...
-Therefore Kai left Rinne and was forced to face the enormous beast, that aimed to get at Rinne.
+Therefore Kai left Rinne and was forced to face the enormous beast that aimed to get at Rinne.

-Ideally he hoped to finish it with one strike.
+Ideally he had hoped to finish it with one strike.
-But even if it wouldn't work, Rinne could have enough time to fly up.
+But even if it didn't work, Rinne could have enough time to fly up.
 That was the truth of it.

 "Ah, I don't mean that my wound is because of it.